 However, we also have to distinguish between some Jewish ideas about God’s ideal kingdom and what the Old Testament says about it.
 The Old Testament says nothing about the Messiah’s rule as being a thousand years in length, or that it would last for a limited time.
 It seems to speak of the kingdom of God on earth as being open-ended, continuing without end once it begins.
 Even the kingdom of the “new heavens and new earth” in Isaiah 65:17-25 and 66:22-24 appears to be an extension of the earthly and seemingly eternal reign of God.

 Neither does the New Testament speak of Christ’s kingdom as existing for any limited time.
 The only passage that might indicate a time-limited kingdom as existing between Christ’s coming and the beginning of a more glorious kingdom is 1 Corinthians 15:22-24.
 Paul here may speak of “the end” as being in some way distinct in time from Christ’s return.
 If that is so, Paul gives no specifics.
 In none of his writings does he express any interest in or undertake any discussion of a limited “millennium.”
 Neither do the other New Testament writings.
-We should also note that the concept of “the end” is understood in the New Testament as that time that begins with the completion of Jesus’ work of redemption – that is, his crucifixion and resurrection.
+We should also note that the concept of “the end” is understood in the New Testament as beginning with the completion of Jesus’ work of redemption – that is, his crucifixion and resurrection.

 The only mention of 1,000 years in the book of Revelation – a book of symbolic numbers.
-This forces us to ask whether this period of time is literally 1,000 years, or whether it is even to be taken as a limited period of time at all.
+This prompts us to ask whether this period of time is literally 1,000 years, or whether it is to be taken as a limited period of time at all.
 Any attempt to answer this question must rely on the context of Revelation 20, for no other Bible verse clearly discusses such a period of time.
 But if we attempt to use a single passage in a highly symbolic book as the basis of a dogmatic conclusion about a theological doctrine, we are violating one of the most important rules of biblical interpretation.

 Despite those limitations, some commentators nevertheless believe that the figure given in Revelation 20 represents a literal 1,000 years.
 Other biblical commentators feel that while the “millennium” is a period of substantial length, its actual time is undetermined.
 In the same way that “one hour” means a very short time (Revelation 17:12), 1,000 years would mean a very long time.